Matt Flynn (American football): Professional career

-Green Bay Packers
+Green Bay Packers (first stint)

-Flynn was drafted by the Green Bay Packers in the seventh round (209th selection overall) of the 2008 NFL Draft.
+Flynn was selected by the Green Bay Packers in the seventh round (209th overall) of the 2008 NFL draft.
 On July 23, he was signed to a four-year rookie contract through the 2011 season.
 In 2008, Flynn won the competition for the back-up role to Aaron Rodgers, beating out fellow rookie and second-round pick Brian Brohm.
 Flynn was seen as being less talented than Brohm because of Brohm's superior size, arm and foot speed, coupled with the fact that Brohm was selected much higher in the draft compared to Flynn.

 On December 19, 2010, Flynn made his first NFL start, against the New England Patriots, after starting quarterback Aaron Rodgers was not cleared medically to start.
 Flynn threw three touchdown passes; one each to John Kuhn, James Jones and Greg Jennings against New England, but threw an interception that was returned by Kyle Arrington for a touchdown in the second half.
 The game went down to the final play when Flynn, with the ball at the New England 15-yard line, lost it when he was sacked.
 The Packers lost the game 31–27.
 Flynn completed 23 of 37 passes for 254 yards in the loss.

 Flynn was the backup to Rodgers when the Packers won Super Bowl XLV on February 6, 2011.

 On January 1, 2012, Flynn started the final game of the season, against the Detroit Lions.
 He threw for 480 yards and six touchdowns in the 45–41 victory, both of which set single game Packers records.